Skip to main content

 Jaso Bai Chauhan frowned at the ladies.
 “Why are we travelling like this?”
 Her words made Pur Bai stare at her disapprovingly “I would rather go live with my parents at...”

 “Jaso Baisa!”
-Pur Bai got up from her face making Champa Bai stare at them scared.
+Pur Bai got up from her face, making Champa Bai stare at them, scared.
 “If you feel you are the only one facing the heat and humidity here...”

-“No, I don’t Majhli Jija.
+“No, I don’t, Majhli Jija.
 I am saying this for all of us.
 My parents married me to the heir of Mewar.
 Not to roam like...”
 She had stopped at Pur Bai’s cold stare.

-“You will not understand now Behena.”
-Champa Bai came to her defence before Pur Baisa spoke “But one day you will know how Jija...”
+“You will not understand now, Behena.”
+Champa Bai came to her defence before Pur Baisa spoke, “But one day you will know how Jija...”

 “Jija!Jija!”
 She seemed irked “How is this always about Jija?
 Can’t you see that she just pushed her decision on us, hoping we will agree?
 Did she see how Champa Jija is having troubles...”
 She stopped as Ajbante approached them with a bowl.

 “Here, Champa Behena.”
-She held out a broth “You have your food first and rest a little before we start again.”
+She held out a bowl of broth, “You have your food first and rest a little before we start again.”
 She made the third Kunwarani sit down.
 “Pur Baisa, I told the Dhai to feed the princesses.”
 She had turned to Jaso Bai “And Behena, if you want, I can still arrange for you to leave for Bhilwara.”
 Her words made all three of them stare at her as she smiled faintly “I don’t want anyone to force my family to do something against their will.”
-Jaso Bai’s throat went dry as Ajbante Kanwar walked away with the same dignified calm posture with which she had arrived.
+Jaso Bai’s throat went dry as Ajbante Kanwar walked away with the same dignified, calm posture with which she had arrived.

 “Jija.”
-Ajbante Baisa had smiled expecting Jaso Bai to enter her small tent, in the evening.
+Ajbante Baisa had smiled, expecting Jaso Bai to enter her small tent in the evening.
 “I am sorry.
 I don’t want to leave.
 I was just...”

 “Jaso Bai.”
 She walked up to the girl and held her hand “It is all right if you want to...”

-“No Jija.”
+“No, Jija.”
 Jaso Bai’s eyes were teary “I was just scared that...”
-There was a sudden commotion outside and someone shouted “Looters!”
+There was a sudden commotion outside, and someone shouted, “Looters!”

-Jaso Bai could not react to what was happening and before she knew it, two fiery-looking looters were standing in front of her, and in between her and them, stood Kunwaranisa Ajbante Kanwar, with her sword out.
+Jaso Bai could not react to what was happening, and before she knew it, two fiery-looking looters were standing in front of her, and in between her and them stood Kunwaranisa Ajbante Kanwar, with her sword out.
 Jaso Bai’s eyes widened as things happened in a trance.
 Kunwaranisa had attacked the looters with a single swing of her sword, grabbed her hand and dragged her out of the tent, towards that of the children.
-Ajbante Kanwar had stopped at the entrance of the tent, as a looter was stopped from reaching the princesses, the visibly scared Asha who held a wailing Rama, by Amar Singh, who stood with his sword out, staring at the looters.
+Ajbante Kanwar had stopped at the entrance of the tent, as a looter was stopped from reaching the princesses, the visibly scared Asha, who held a wailing Rama, by Amar Singh, who stood with his sword out, staring at the looters.
 Ajbante’s heart filled with pride at how his eyes twinkled as he challenged the man.

 He then turned to the ladies as Ajbante shouted for medical aid.
-Around dinner time as Kunwar Partap was trying to do his bandage in vain, in his tent, awake and alert, Ajbante Kanwar walked in with balm and freshly made leaf bandages.
+Around dinner time, as Kunwar Partap was trying to do his bandage in vain, in his tent, awake and alert, Ajbante Kanwar walked in with balm and freshly made leaf bandages.

 “Let me!”
 He watched her stare at his hand like she was hurt.